 Pianist Jason S. Kuo studied with Martha Wasley at the University of California at Berkeley and was later coached by Janet Guggenheim, whose worldwide concert credits included over thirty years of collaboration with the celebrated violinist Itzhak Perlman.

-As a side note, Dr. Kuo is also a former research faculty at University of Washington’s Department of Chemistry.
+As a side note, Dr. Kuo is also a former research faculty at the University of Washington’s Department of Chemistry.
 He is an author of more than twenty scientific journal articles and an inventor with several patents in biochemical analysis and cancer research.